Why not treat your dog with these frozen peanut butter kefir dog treats.

 What you need to make frozen kefir dogs treats

-Many people love to make frozen dog treats for Summer, but if your pet suffers from gluten flour or wheat intolerances, they are perfect tasty treats for dogs to make year round.
+Many people love to make frozen dog treats for Summer, but if your pet suffers from gluten flour or wheat intolerances, they are perfect tasty treats for dogs to make year round as they are gluten free treats.

 You will need: